elbeejay/meshing-with-landlab/README.rst

 **To do**:

-- Create and demonstrate simple coupling to `dmesh <https://github.com/nschloe/dmsh>`_
+- Create and demonstrate simple coupling to `dmsh <https://github.com/nschloe/dmsh>`_
 - Mesh refinement via `Anuga <https://github.com/GeoscienceAustralia/anuga_core>`_
 - Examples of Landlab functions/components being used with these new meshes
 - Interactive in-notebook visualization of meshes with `itkwidgets <https://github.com/InsightSoftwareConsortium/itkwidgets>`_